THUHoloLab/Fused-Fourier-Ptycho/README.md

 This is an implementation of MATLAB + CUDA programming for the acceleration of Fourier ptychographic microscopy (FPM) reconstruction.
 FPM's forward and backward progress are all calculated purely by CUDA in "fullyfusedFPM.cu".

-:bell: The codes were built based on MATLAB 2024b and CUDA v12.8, and were tested with a graphic card of NIVIDA RTX 3090 24GB.
+:bell: The codes were built based on MATLAB 2024b and CUDA v12.8, and were tested with a graphic card of NVIDIA RTX 3090 24GB.

 :collision: **The codes are only available for images with even numbers of pixels** due to the implementation of "fftshift" kernel. [[cufftShift]](https://github.com/marwan-abdellah/cufftShift)
 ## Acceleration ratio